SebasttianM/SebasttianM/README.md

 - 👋 Hi, I’m @SebasttianM
 - 👀 I’m interested in music, audiovisual and coding
 - 🌱 I’m currently learning about Coding, Databases and some other topics related to technology
-- 💞️ I’m looking to collaborate on some proyects in order to learn more of coding and collaborative work as well
+- :metal: I’m looking to collaborate on some proyects in order to learn more of coding and collaborative work as well
 - 📫 You´ll contact me by my personal email: sebasttianvmarin@gmail.com

 <!---